Yifat Tomer-Yerushalmi: Resignation

 On 31 October 2025, Tomer-Yerushalmi resigned from her post after admitting she was responsible for leaking a classified surveillance video to the media.
 The video, which was broadcast by Israel's Channel 12 in August 2024, allegedly showed the sexual assault of a Palestinian detainee by Israeli soldiers at the Sde Teiman detention camp.
 The leak and the video generated significant political backlash.

 The leaked footage showed soldiers at the Sde Teiman facility taking a detainee aside and surrounding him with riot shields to block visibility.
 Reports indicated that the detainee was subsequently stabbed in the rectum with a sharp object, an act characterized by some sources as sexual assault or sodomy; the alleged stabbing was not shown in the film.
 The detainee reportedly suffered serious injuries and required hospitalization because of the alleged abuse.
 Following an investigation into the incident, five Israeli reserve soldiers were charged with aggravated abuse and causing serious bodily harm; they denied the charges.

-In her resignation letter, Tomer-Yerushalmi stated that she had approved the release of the material "in an attempt to counter false propaganda against the army's law enforcement authorities".
-She was referring to claims by right-wing political figures that reports of detainee abuse were fabricated.
+In her resignation letter, Tomer-Yerushalmi stated that she had approved the release of the material "in an attempt to counter false propaganda against the army's law enforcement authorities", referring to claims by right-wing political figures that reports of detainee abuse were fabricated.
 She emphasized the military's legal and ethical duty to investigate unlawful acts, even in war, and expressed regret that the principle that "there are actions which must never be taken even against the vilest of detainees" was no longer universally accepted.
 Her resignation came after a criminal probe was launched into the leak, and she was placed on leave.